-Telecommunications networks, and in particular optical WDM networks, are vulnerable to large-scale failures in their physical infrastructure, resulting from physical attacks (such as an electromagnetic pulse attack) or natural disasters (such as solar flares, earthquakes, and floods).
-Such events happen at specific geographical locations and disrupt specific parts of the network, but their effects cannot be determined exactly in advance.
-Therefore, we provide a unified framework to model network vulnerability when the event has a probabilistic nature, defined by an arbitrary probability density function.
-Our framework captures scenarios with a number of simultaneous attacks, when network components consist of several dependent subcomponents, and in which either a 1+1 or a 1:1 protection plan is in place.
+Telecommunications networks, and in particular optical WDM networks, are vulnerable to large-scale failures of their physical infrastructure, resulting from physical attacks (such as an Electromagnetic Pulse attack) or natural disasters (such as solar flares, earthquakes, and floods).
+Such events happen at specific geographical locations and disrupt specific parts of the network but their effects are not deterministic.
+Therefore, we provide a unified framework to model the network vulnerability when the event has a probabilistic nature, defined by an arbitrary probability density function.
+Our framework captures scenarios with a number of simultaneous attacks, in which network components consist of several dependent subcomponents, and in which either a 1+1 or a 1:1 protection plan is in place.
 We use computational geometric tools to provide efficient algorithms to identify vulnerable points within the network under various metrics.
-Then, we obtain numerical results for specific backbone networks, demonstrating the applicability of our algorithms to real-world scenarios.
-Our novel approach allows to identify locations that require additional protection efforts (e.g., equipment shielding).
-Overall, the paper demonstrates that using computational geometric techniques can significantly contribute to our understanding of network resilience.
+Then, we obtain numerical results for specific backbone networks, thereby demonstrating the applicability of our algorithms to real-world scenarios.
+Our novel approach allows for identifying locations which require additional protection efforts (e.g., equipment shielding).
+Overall, the paper demonstrates that using computational geometric techniques can significantly contribute to our understanding of network resilience. © 2011 IEEE.